ari-r-1/email-duplicate-cleaner/README.md

 A sleek and powerful web application built using **Flask** that empowers users to:

-    - 📤 Upload raw .txt, .csv, .json files containing email lists
+- 📤 Upload raw .txt, .csv, or .json files containing email lists

-    - 🧠 Intelligently extract valid email addresses using advanced regular expressions
+- 🧠 Smart Extraction: Automatically detects and extracts valid email addresses using advanced regular expressions
 - ♻️ Instantly separate **unique** & **duplicate** entries
 - 🎯 Filter by domain like `@gmail.com`, `@yahoo.com`, etc.

-    - 📥 Download cleaned results as .txt files
+- 📥 Download your cleaned data in 1 click

-    - 💡 Enjoy a smooth, interactive UI with helpful notifications and visual effects
+- 💡 User-Friendly Interface: Enjoy a sleek, interactive UI with real-time notifications and visual effects

 ---